Vulnerability Disclosure Policy

 - Password cracking

-- Systems integrated with Cloze, outside of the scope of Cloze
+- Systems integrated with Cloze or outside the scope of the Cloze platform

 When in doubt, contact email@example.com for clarification of whether a particular activity is okay under this policy before initiating testing.